Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Related Works

 \subsection{Multi-task Learning}

-Similarly to how learning happens in humans, multi-task architectures aim at simultaneously learning multiple tasks that are related to each other \citep{ruder2017overview}.
+Similarly to how learning happens in humans, multi-task architectures aim at simultaneously learning multiple tasks that are related to each other.
 In principle, learning two related tasks generates mutually beneficial signals that lead to more general and robust representations than traditional or multimodal learning.
-Figure~\ref{fig:multi-task-theory} better illustrates the original concept proposed by \cite{caruana1997multitask} and our the extension that we propose in this paper.
-Suppose that a complex model, e.g. a CNN, is trained on a main task M. In Figures~\ref{fig:multi-task-theory} (a) and (c) the optimization objective of M has two local minima, represented as the set \{\textit{a, b}\}. in Figure \ref{fig:multi-task-theory} (a), the auxiliary task A is related to the main task, with which it shares the local minimum in \textit{a}.
+Figure~\ref{fig:multi-task-theory} a) and b) better illustrate the original concept proposed by \cite{caruana1997multitask}.
+Suppose that a complex model, e.g. a CNN, is trained on the main task M. In Figures~\ref{fig:multi-task-theory} (a) and (c) the optimization objective of M has two local minima, represented as the set \{\textit{a, b}\}. in Figure \ref{fig:multi-task-theory} (a), the auxiliary task A is related to the main task, with which it shares the local minimum in \textit{a}.
 The joint optimization of M and A is thus likely to identify the shared local minima \textit{a} as the optimal solution \citep{caruana1997multitask}.
-The search is biased by the extra information given by the task A towards representations that lay at the intersection of what could be learned individually for each task.
+The search is biased by the extra information given by task A towards representations that lay at the intersection of what could be learned individually for each task.
 In Figure~\ref{fig:multi-task-theory} (b), the auxiliary task is totally unrelated to the main task.
 No local minima are shared in this case and a negative transfer may happen without positive improvements to the performance.
-Finally, in Figure \ref{fig:multi-task-theory} (c), we show our contribution in this paper, where we extend the multi-task framework to introduce an adversarial task C that is learned by adversarial training~\cite{ganin2016domain}.
-In this case, the main task M has local minima in \{\textit{a, b, c}\}, but the minimum in \textit{c} is also a solution of the adversarial task C. By being adversarial to C, the optimization is likely to prefer solutions that satisfy M and A, while avoid solutions that satisfy the adversarial task C. Hence, the solution \textit{a} should be favored by the concurrent action of both tasks A and C.